 Neutral Living Room with Pops of Color

 The great part about having neutral living room furniture is you can add pops of color – and change it up easily!

 I’m really feeling dark blue right now, and incorporated that with my accent pillows and throw when I did my fall decor this year.
 Adding depth with various textures is really fun and makes the space even more cozy.

 I finished off my modern farmhouse style/transitional design/whatever this style is decor with a few small statement pieces.
 Clutter makes my anxiety skyrocket, but big empty areas make my space feel incomplete!

 Minimal decor strategically placed around the room helps to make me feel satisfied.

 Believe it or not, this was another cause for disagreement between Arien and me.
 I wanted a farmhouse coffee table.
 He didn’t.
 He said the kids would climb on it and fall off.
 I said they needed to learn not to climb, or get bruised in the process.

 We finally reached a compromise: this round tufted cocktail ottoman.
-It is large enough to serve as a sort of coffee table, especially with a decorative tray on top.
+It is large enough to serve as a sort of coffee table, especially when I place a decorative tray on top.

 You and I both know as long as I have toddlers, there won’t be a tray on this ottoman.
 But it’s a nice thought.